Minnesota Assisted Living and Nursing Home

 Survey Schedules

-Vital Research will reach out to nursing facilities between September 2024 and January 2025 to schedule interview dates and answer questions that the facilities, residents, and family members have.
-Nursing home resident interviews will take place October 2024 through January 2025.
-Family surveys will be mailed to residents' representatives from late October 2024 through March 2025.
+Vital Research will reach out to nursing facilities between September 2025 and January 2026 to schedule interview dates and answer questions that the facilities, residents, and family members have.

 What should I do 2 weeks before my scheduled visit?